impact-green/Capstone/README.md

 > Read the full terms and conditions of the license [here](https://github.com/impact-green/Impact-Green-Capstone/blob/master/LICENSE.md)

+> Please contact impactgreen.mgmt@gmail.com if you have questions or other inquiries.

 ## Getting Started:

 > Impact Green made with [Material UI's](https://material-ui.com) components, [React](https://reactjs.org) and Django.